1865 – Alfred Harmsworth, 1st Viscount Northcliffe; statesman, journalist and newspaper magnate, is born in Chapelizod, Co Dublin.

 1871 – Birth of Gerald O’Donovan, priest and novelist, in Co Down.

-1879 – Joseph Campbell, poet, is born in Belfast.
+1879 – Birth of poet, Joseph Campbell, in Belfast.
 He is famous for the English words he wrote to the song My Lagan Love.

 1899 – Seán Lemass is born in Dublin.
-He was the second leader of Fianna Fáil and third Taoiseach of the Republic of Ireland from 1959 to 1966.
+He was the second leader of Fianna Fáil and third Taoiseach of Ireland from 1959 to 1966.

 1922 – National Army troops assault Republican-held Strand Barracks and King John’s Castle in Limerick, with armoured cars, grenades, machine gun and mortar fire, but fail to take them.
 Six Free State troops are killed and five wounded.
 One Republican is killed and five wounded.